-- The Stoic: Only really panics when Rick shoots off his finger.
+- The Stoic: Only really panics when Rick shoots off his finger and the tables are turned.
 He even faces a fragile window with a mass of walkers on the other side, and wonders about when it will inevitably break.

-- There Is No Kill Like Overkill: Hacked to pieces by Rick.
+- There Is No Kill Like Overkill: He is hacked to pieces by Rick.

-- Affably Evil: She's really calm and polite for someone who may be cooking people.
+- Affably Evil: She's really calm and polite for someone who cooks and serves human flesh.

-- Bitch in Sheep's Clothing: She seems calm and polite but it is an act to help capture anybody who arrives at Terminus.
+- Bitch in Sheep's Clothing: She seems friendly, but it is merely an act to help capture anybody who arrives at Terminus.

-- Canon Foreigner: While Chris obviously has a mother, she didn't appeared in the comics as a character.
+- Canon Foreigner: While Chris obviously has a mother, she didn't appear in the comics as a character.

-- The Dragon: Serves as one to Gareth, being the main welcomer and the person who seems to be the most important to the community after him.
+- The Dragon: She serves as one to her son, Gareth, being the main welcomer and the person who seems to be the most important to the community after him.

 - Evil Redhead: Redhead and evil.